chris-short/chrisshort.net/content/cfp/devops-is-not-a-war.md

 * Will I have to completely relearn everything I know?
 * I've worked so hard to get here and now I have to pivot?!?
 * Should I just retire now?
+* Empathy goes a long way here (but we've probably all heard enough about that)

 ### DevOps Isn't Just for IT